-It is worth noting that the velocity dispersion profiles of NFW haloes are expected to rise, breaking the assumption of nearly flat velocity dispersion of the \citet{Wolf_2010} mass estimator.
-Nevertheless, we proceed with our analysis under the assumption that it causes a constant bias in the performance of the estimator on a dark matter halo.
-We immediately see an interesting oscillating effect for the two 2-D estimators and one less pronounced for the 3-D estimator in the top panel of Figure \ref{fig:umi_wolf_ratio_dm}, corresponding to Ursa Minor's orbit from pericenter to apocenter and back.
-In the dark matter, this effect is clear for all of the dSphs.
-This shows that tidal effects play an important role in the accuracy of the mass estimates of these galaxies.
-We note that the oscillations seem to follow a clear pattern with the dSph orbit, with the pattern in the 2-D mass ratio computed with surface density profile fitting appearing more complex with additional peaks and troughs.
+We begin by considering the performance of the estimator when applied to the more spatially extended population of dark matter particles as tracers.
+The velocity dispersion profiles of NFW haloes are expected to rise due to typically isotropic orbits in the centre found in $\Lambda$CDM simulations \citep{navarro_aquarius}, breaking the assumption of nearly flat velocity dispersion of the \citet{Wolf_2010} mass estimator.
+We thus proceed under the assumption that this causes a constant bias in the performance of the estimator.
+In the top panel of Figure \ref{fig:umi_wolf_ratio_dm}, we see an interesting oscillating effect for the two 2-D estimators and one less pronounced for the 3-D estimator, corresponding to Ursa Minor's orbit.
+The oscillations seem to follow a clear pattern with the orbit, with the pattern in the 2-D mass ratio computed with surface density profile fitting (orange) appearing more complex.
 We also note that the first few Gyr show a large inaccuracy in the estimator, which we attribute to a numerical artefact of the simulation since we suddenly plunge our dSphs into an orbit around the Milky Way potential.

-To understand the origin of these oscillating patterns, at the bottom of Figure \ref{fig:umi_wolf_ratio_dm} we show the ratio of the minor to the major axis of the dark matter halo as a function of time.
-We compute the principal axes using the eigenvalues of the inertia tensor \citep{Bett_2007}.
-The blue line shows the ratio of the 3-D major and minor axes, while the orange line shows the ratio of the 2D on-the-sky minor and major axes.
-It is evident that spherical symmetry is broken both in the 3-D and 2-D cases, again in an oscillatory fashion corresponding to the orbit of Ursa Minor, with the dark matter halo shape becoming more stretched out at pericentre, leading the `peaks' in the accuracy of the 3-D mass estimator.
-Over time, the amplitude of the stretching becomes smaller as the dwarf becomes more spherical and the amplitude of the oscillations in the mass estimator accuracy also appears to begin converging.
+To understand the origin of these oscillations, at the bottom of Figure \ref{fig:umi_wolf_ratio_dm} we show the ratio of the minor to the major axis of the dark matter halo as a function of time.
+We compute the principal axes using the eigenvalues of the reduced inertia tensor \citep{Bett_2007}.
+The blue line shows the ratio of the 3-D major and minor axes, while the orange line shows the ratio of the 2-D on-the-sky minor and major axes.
+It is evident that spherical symmetry is broken both in the 3-D and 2-D cases with the orbit of Ursa Minor.
+The dark matter halo becomes more stretched out at pericentre, leading to `peaks' in the accuracy of the 3-D mass estimator.
+Over time, the amplitude of the stretching becomes smaller as the halo becomes more spherical and the amplitude of the oscillations in the mass estimator accuracy appears to begin converging.